fewlaps/slim-jpg/README.md

 You'll notice the last test used very low JPEG quality.
 That's because the file size was too small, so it used the highest quality that gave <50kB files.

+## May I use it Android?

+Nope.
+SlimJpeg targets the rocky server-side guys.
+The library uses `javax.imageio.ImageIO` that is not included in Android.
+D'oh!
+If you try it you'll end with a `java.lang.NoClassDefFoundError: Failed resolution of: Ljavax/imageio/ImageIO;`.
+It was harder for me than for you...

 # Download

 * Gradle: